0xh3xa/0xh3xa.github.io/_posts/devops/2025-02-14-github-action-scheduler-midnight.md

 ---
-title: "How can I configure a GitHub Action to run at midnight whenever there are changes on a branch?"
+title: "How do I schedule a GitHub Action to run at midnight on branch changes?"
 classes: wide
 header:
   teaser: /assets/images/thumbnail/post-thumbnail.jpg